CAU-COE-VEICLab/GLC-Net/README.md

-# GLC-Net
+# DyGLW-Net
-This project is a paper called "XX" submitted to KBS in 2026 The code is comming soon.
+This project is a paper called "DyGLW-Net: Dynamic Global-guided Local Window Network for Agricultural Image Segmentation" submitted to KBS in 2026